 How to Teach a Guinea Pig to Touch and Follow a Target

 A nose target is an easy and straight forward behavior to teach, and it's part of an excellent foundation for teaching many other tricks.
 You can choose to teach your guinea pig to target your hand, a target stick, or both.
-You can also teach your guinea pig to follow the target object around fairly easily once they understand the basic idea of touching the target.
-Follow the steps below to learn how to teach your pet to touch and follow a nose target.
-You can also watch the tutorial video shown below.
+Once they understand the basic idea of touching the target, you can also teach your guinea pig to follow the target object around.

 How to Teach a Guinea Pig to Touch and Follow a Target (Video Tutorial)

 Choose a target.
-This can be as simple as your hand (ideally using two fingers - forefinger and middle finger), a handmade target stick (see the How to Make a Target Stick page to learn how to make this), or any other small object of an appropriate size.
+This can be as simple as your hand or two fingers, a handmade target stick (see the How to Make a Target Stick page to learn how to make this), or any other small object of a similar size.

 From here, you can progressively increase the amount of time the guinea pig follows the target around until you are satisfied with the result.